ac3cloud/roust/README.md

 Roust is a Ruby client for [Request Tracker](http://www.bestpractical.com/rt/)'s REST API.

-It is a fork of [rt-client](http://rubygems.org/gems/rt-client) by Tom Lahti.
+It is a complete fork of [rt-client](http://rubygems.org/gems/rt-client) by Tom Lahti, and shares little ancestry.

 Features
 --------